 Section 22.1-98.2, Code of Virginia, provides additional state funding to school divisions serving fewer than 1,100 students in the prior school year, in a locality that has a local composite index of 0.6000 or greater, and has 65 percent or more of its local taxes coming from real estate taxes, if they enter into a cost-saving or service-sharing agreement with a contiguous school division that meets criteria established by the Board of Education.
 A copy of the current criteria approved by the Board of Education is attached.
-Section 22.1-98.2, Code of Virginia, further authorizes the Department of Education to provide the additional state funding to the qualifying school division by calculating its state Basic Aid entitlement using the lowest composite index of the contiguous school divisions involved in the agreement.
-The statute also requires the Governor to approve any adjusted Basic Aid payments before they are distributed to the qualifying school division.
+Section 22.1-98.2, Code of Virginia, further authorizes the Department of Education to provide the additional state funding to the qualifying school division by calculating its state Basic Aid entitlement using the lowest composite index of the contiguous school division and the Department of Education to report annually to the Chairmen of the House Appropriations and Senate Finance Committees the cost-savings agreements made and the adjusted state shares so approved.